WeCamp/pegski/README.md

 # Team Attachable - Project "Peg"

-Aka as the PEG Project, in which we will try to maximise the value of the PSA.
+Aka the PEG Project, in which we will try to maximise the value of the PSA.

+## Pegski

+The project has been named [Pegski and is online now](http://peg.ski).

 ## Requirements

 * Docker
 * Docker Compose

+For being able to deploy you'll need Ansible as well.

-## Install
+## Install and run locally

 1. Clone this repository on your machine
 2. Build the docker containers and run the initial setup: `make setup`